 When I sold the house and returned to the Glitter Gyms, I stopped collecting data.
 My numbers went down, but so did my injuries.
 I fell into a predictable boring limbo, but at least I wasn’t getting hurt.
 Also, I realized I never liked recording numbers.
 By listening to my body and not numbers in a notebook, my progress was slower, but it was more sustainable.

 If I was working with a HIT trainer, they could collect this data during my workout and keep me focused on completing my workout at the highest level of intensity and in the safest manner.
-If I am doing this alone, then that role falls to me.
+If I am doing this alone, then that role falls on me.
 I can’t generate maximum intensity safely and document the process with meaningful data.
-I believe that is a 2 person job.
+I believe that is a 2-person job.
 Focusing on numbers during a training session is highly distracting for me.

-With High Intensity Training, I’m only working out once every 5 to 7 days.
-My workout will vary depending upon my interests.
-Sometimes it will be very slow reps, sometimes static holds or I might do negative work.
+With High-Intensity Training, I’m only working out once every 5 to 7 days.
+My workout will vary depending on my interests.
+Sometimes it will be very slow reps, sometimes static holds, or I might do negative work.
 The rep speed might vary from 4 to 10 seconds, which may or may not be constant throughout the set.
-Sometimes I start with full range repetitions and then gradually decrease the range until I’m doing a static hold.
+Sometimes I start with full-range repetitions and then gradually decrease the range until I’m doing a static hold.
 How do you quantify that movement?
 You can’t.
 As long as I am safely varying Time Under Load and going to failure, I’m happy.

 The Limiting Factor